Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Conclusion

 Because our inferred CO$_2$ abundance for Lovejoy using the empirical release rates accurately reproduced the direct measurement obtained by spacecraft, our results add to the growing body of work supporting the validity of the oxygen line ratio as a proxy for direct CO$_2$ measurement.
-However, the dependence of these inferred CO$_2$ abundances on the choice of release rates and the possible correlation between the release rates' accuracy and the level of solar activity at the time of observation/release rate calculation suggests the factor of solar activity needs to be incorporated into the oxygen line ratio method.
+However, the dependence of these inferred CO$_2$ abundances on the choice of release rates and the possible correlation between the release rates' accuracy and the solar cycle phase at the time of observation/release rate calculation suggests the factor of solar cycle phase needs to be incorporated into the oxygen line ratio method.
 Because of the strong possibility that the solar cycle plays a significant role in the photochemistry of [\ion{O}{1}] release, using the oxygen line ratio as a proxy for direct CO$_2$ measurement will not be a fully reliable method until this relationship is understood and quantified.
-Future work should examine a more robust sample of comets observed at varying levels of solar activity to confirm and characterize the relationship between the solar cycle and release rate accuracy.
+The number of comets with rigorous [\ion{O}{1}] analysis that incorporates CO$_2$ abundance comparison is limited, and this work is to our knowledge the first to incorporate the solar cycle into this analysis.
+Future work should examine a more robust sample of comets observed at a variety of solar cycle phases to confirm and characterize the relationship between the solar cycle and release rate accuracy.
 Once this relationship's effect on coma photochemistry is more fully understood, the oxygen line ratio method may become an important strategy for determining CO$_2$ abundances, increasing our knowledge about this important molecule's behavior in cometary comae.

 \facility{Spitzer (IRAC), IRSA (Spitzer Heritage Archive)} \facility{McDonald Observatory (2.7m Tull Coud\'e Spectrograph)} \software{Scipy \citep{virtanen20-scipy}, Astropy \citep{astropy13,astropy18,astropy22}, sbpy \citep{sbpy19}, Pyspeckit \citep{ginsburg2022pyspeckit}}